fluxionary/minetest-staminoid/README.md

 stamina controls whether a player can sprint or get a speed boost/penalty for various other actions. a player's stamina is depleted when doing actions and sprinting, and gradually recovers over time.

-the maximum amount of stamina a player has, and the recovery rate, are controlled by monoids, so that other mods can change them.
+the maximum amount of stamina a player has, and the recovery rate, can be modified by multiple mods through the provided API.